jackzafira/_lua_/README.md

 ### megadrac
 The name is a joke for card game
 But i'm working on a card game with ranked system and single-player

-### proj
-The features and code that i test before adding, or not, in the project